FRC-FRANKY/FRC-FRANKY/README.md

 **Tech Used**

 - React
-- ASP.NET
+- Kotlin For Mobile
-- SQL Server
+-Nodejs

 ---